HOUSING AND HOMELESSNESS

 Policy Changes

-Housing United for Broward will advocate for local policy changes to increase our community’s affordable housing stock.
-These steps include engaging with civic leaders and enterprising ways to incentivize developers; land repurposing; and enlisting support from the business community and financial institutions.
+United for Housing will advocate for local policy changes to increase our community’s affordable housing stock.
+These steps include engaging with civic leaders and enterprising ways to incentivize developers; repurposing land; and enlisting support from stakeholders within the business community and financial institutions.

 HOUSE